-In addition to her seven published books, D’anna’s poems, articles, profiles, critiques, and reviews have been widely published in literary journals, newspapers, and magazines.
-She has written feature articles and columns, and has contributed to a number of print publications, among them Zygote, Mennonite Mirror, Rhubarb, Prairie Fire, Poetry Canada, Prism International, Grain, Contemporary Verse II, Winnipeg Free Press, THIS magazine, Saskatoon Star Phoenix, Black Cat 13, and Herizons.
+D’anna’s poems, articles, profiles, critiques, and reviews have been extensively published.
+She has written feature articles and columns for a number of print publications, including Zygote, Mennonite Mirror, Rhubarb, Prairie Fire, Poetry Canada, Prism International, Grain, Contemporary Verse II, Winnipeg Free Press, THIS magazine, Saskatoon Star Phoenix, Black Cat 13, and Herizons.

-Lynnette D’anna is an Access Copyright Creator Affiliate and, in accordance with Canadian copyright law, retains copyright to all her work.
+Lynnette D’anna is an Access Copyright Creator Affiliate and, in accordance with Canadian copyright law, she retains copyright to all her work.
 All content published on this website is protected by copyright.

 © L.D’anna 2018